Yuniesky Betancourt: Milwaukee Brewers (2011)

-On December 19, 2010, Betancourt was traded to the Milwaukee Brewers along with teammate Zack Greinke and US$2,000,000, reportedly to offset the buyout of Betancourt's club option in 2012, for Alcides Escobar, Lorenzo Cain, Jeremy Jeffress, and Jake Odorizzi.
+On 19 December 2010, Betancourt was traded to the Milwaukee Brewers along with teammate Zack Greinke and US$2,000,000, reportedly to offset the buyout of Betancourt's club option in 2012, for Alcides Escobar, Lorenzo Cain, Jeremy Jeffress, and Jake Odorizzi.

 In 2011, he batted .252 with a .271 on-base percentage, and led the NL in sacrifice flies, with 10.
 He saw the fewest pitches per plate appearance of all major league ballplayers with 512 or more plate appearances, at 3.16.

-Betancourt hit his first career postseason home run on October 9, 2011 in a 9–6 win over the St. Louis Cardinals in Game 1 of the NLCS.
+Betancourt hit his first career postseason home run on 9 October 2011 in a 9–6 win over the St. Louis Cardinals in Game 1 of the NLCS.

 Despite having the lowest on-base-percentage of any qualifying shortstop in baseball, he started a majority of the games for the Brewers.
-Against the Padres on May 9, 2011, Betancourt had one of the most acrobatic double plays of the season, as he turned a ball hit up the middle into a running, behind-the-back toss to Rickie Weeks as they turned the double play.
+Against the Padres on 9 May 2011, Betancourt had one of the most acrobatic double plays of the season, as he turned a ball hit up the middle into a running, behind-the-back toss to Rickie Weeks as they turned the double play.
 Nevertheless, he posted below average defensive marks by a number of advanced metrics.

 Return to Kansas City (2012)

-On December 20, 2011, Betancourt signed a one-year deal to return to Kansas City worth $2 million.
-He was released by the Royals on August 14, becoming a free agent.
+On 20 December 2011, Betancourt signed a one-year deal to return to Kansas City worth $2 million.
+He was released by the Royals on 14 August, becoming a free agent.
 He had played in 57 games, starting 51, with a .228 average and .256 OBP.

 Philadelphia Phillies (2013)

-On January 28, 2013, Betancourt signed a minor league deal with the Philadelphia Phillies with an invitation to spring training.
-On March 24, 2013 the Phillies released Betancourt.
+On 28 January 2013, Betancourt signed a minor league deal with the Philadelphia Phillies with an invitation to spring training.
+On 24 March 2013 the Phillies released Betancourt.

 Return to Milwaukee (2013)

-On March 26, 2013, pending a physical, Betancourt signed a 1-year deal to return to the Milwaukee Brewers.
+On 26 March 2013, pending a physical, Betancourt signed a 1-year deal to return to the Milwaukee Brewers.
 In the first few weeks of the season, he was the MLB leader in home runs.
 He played 137 games with a slash line of .212/.240/.355.
 His batting average and on-base percentage were the worst of his career, and his slugging percentage was well below his career average of .388.
+He would never appear in the MLB again after 2013.

+Throughout his MLB career, Betancourt directly earned approximately $16 million.

 Orix Buffaloes

-On January 28, 2014 Betancourt signed a 1-year deal with the Orix Buffaloes of Nippon Professional Baseball.
-On July 22, 2014 he was released from the Orix Buffaloes with an injury.
+On 28 January 2014 Betancourt signed a 1-year deal with the Orix Buffaloes of Nippon Professional Baseball.
+On 22 July 2014 he was released from the Orix Buffaloes with an injury.

-Mexican League
+Toros de Tijuana

-On April 21, 2015, Betancourt signed with the Toros de Tijuana of the Mexican Baseball League.
-He was released on April 29, 2015.
-On April 10, 2017, Betancourt signed with the Leones de Yucatán.
-On March 11, 2018, Betancourt was traded to the Guerreros de Oaxaca.
+On 21 April 2015, Betancourt signed with the Toros de Tijuana of the Mexican Baseball League.
+He was released on 29 April 2015.
+In 21 games he hit .250/.300/.347 with 1 home run, 9 RBIs and 1 stolen base.

+Leones de Yucatán

+On 10 April 2017, Betancourt signed with the Leones de Yucatán.
+In 50 games he hit .270/.295/.319 with 1 home run and 24 RBIs.